annleefores/cruddur/journal/week0.md

 }
 ```

-- You can attach/detach this to an account
+- SCP can be attached/detached to an account

 ## Top 5 Security Best Practices